Tansy: Other uses

-Some traditional dyers use tansy to produce a golden-yellow color.
+Some traditional dyers use tansy to produce a golden-yellow colour.
 The yellow flowers are dried for use in floral arrangements.

-Tansy is also used as a companion plant, especially with cucurbits like cucumbers and squash, or with roses or various berries.
-It is thought to repel ants, cucumber beetles, Japanese beetles, squash bugs, and some kinds of flying insects, among others.
+Tansy is also used as a companion plant, especially with cucurbits like cucumbers and squash, or with roses or berries.
+It is thought to repel insects.

 Dried tansy is used by some beekeepers as fuel in a bee smoker.